 I could reject the conclusions of Humanae Vitae, but to do so I’d have to reject ideas like God being real and having created the world.
 I was not willing to do that: hormonally-addled or not.

 So, grumbling all the way, I acquiesced to the Church’s position on artificial contraceptives.
 Decades later, I’m glad I did — for aesthetic as well as ‘spiritual’ reasons.
-But that’s another topic.
+And that’s another topic.

 That experience taught me a respect for the Catholic Church that no other outfit had earned.
 Eventually, it was a case of ‘if you can’t beat ’em, join ’em.’